hieudepoet/SchoolMedix_BE/README.md

 # SchoolMedix Project
 Welcome to the SchoolMedix project, a comprehensive health management system designed for schools.
+SchoolMedix project, a comprehensive health management system designed for schools.
+With modern features such as management dashboard, tracking, scheduling... user-friendly.
+Helps medical management in the school environment become more accurate, modern and convenient.
+Medical staff can more easily perform medical information storage operations.
+Parents can also monitor their children's health development or medical conditions.
 This README provides step-by-step instructions to set up and run the project locally.
 Explore the live version at [https://schoolmedix.web.app/](https://schoolmedix.web.app/).
 Use the following credentials for testing:

 - **Admin**: Username: `mndkhanh@gmail.com`, Password: `12345678`
 - **Nurse**: Username: `mndkhanh3@gmail.com`, Password: `12345678`